-Prerequisite: TART 1 (may be taken concurrently) Corequisite: TART 51.
-You must enroll in the corequisite course before enrolling in this course.
-Recommended Preparation: TART 1B

-The course provides a lucid view of the voice as an instrument of human communication.
+Prerequisite: TART 1 (may be taken concurrently) Recommended Preparation: TART 1B Grading: letter grade or pass/no pass The course provides a lucid view of the voice as an instrument of human communication.
 Through a series of exercises the student will free, develop and strengthen their voice.
 The student will practically realize an actor's sensibilities through vocal expression.
+Transferable to UC or CSU; see counselor for limitations

-TART 1D 2.0 units
+TART 1D